syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 ## Handle invalid input

-when submitting some text that does not correspond to an item in the ComboBox dropdown list, the `TextSubmitted` event will be called.
+When submitting some text that does not correspond to an item in the ComboBox drop down list, the `TextSubmitted` event will be called.
 Using the following code snippet, a dialogue box will be displayed when submitting input that does not contain in drop down list.

 {% tabs %}
 {% highlight XAML %}